-Alfred Kastler was born in Guebwiller, Alsace, which was then part of Germany, on May 3, 1902.
+Alfred Kastler was born in Guebwiller in Alsace on May 3, 1902.
 He followed his early studies at the school in his native town, and continued at the Oberrealschule of Colmar, which became the Lycee Bartholdi in 1918, when Alsace was returned to France.

 He entered the École Normale Superieure in 1921, and left in 1926 to teach in a lycée.
 He taught for 5 years, first in the Mulhouse lycée, then in those of Colmar and Bordeaux.
 The next stage of his career was in higher education: assistant at the Bordeaux Faculty of Science from 1931 to 1936, lecturer at Clermont-Ferrand from 1936 to 1938, professor at Bordeaux from 1938 to 1941.
 In 1941, in the midst of the German occupation, Georges Bruhat asked him to come to Paris to help him in establishing physics teaching at the Ecole Normale Superieure.
 The post was provisional, but was confirmed by the allocation of a chair in a personal capacity at the Paris Faculty of Sciences in 1952.